 In the past two decades, North Korea’s ballistic missile and nuclear weapons program has contributed to greater Japan-US military cooperation, especially in the field of missile defense.
 The latest series of North Korean bomb and missiles tests have ratchet up tensions and present new challenges for the Japan-US Alliance.

-For this panel discussion ICAS Fellow John F. Bradford will join with Narushige Michishita to discuss issues related to the ongoing crisis in North Korea, who, alongside the U.S. under the Trump administration, has amplified its political rhetoric, with the looming threat of war raising concerns about regional stability and Japan’s international relations.
+For this panel discussion ICAS Fellow John F. Bradford, Professor Narushige Michishita, and Mr. Michael Bosack to discuss issues related to the ongoing crisis in North Korea, who, alongside the U.S. under the Trump administration, has amplified its political rhetoric, with the looming threat of war raising concerns about regional stability and Japan’s international relations.

 Professor Michishita will address the growing threat from North Korea, which has encouraged Japan to strengthen its defense capabilities and commitment to the defense of South Korea.
 However, it is worrisome that the same threat might undermine US-Japan alliance’s ability to defend South Korea in the future.

 Commander John F. Bradford will describe recommendations for the Republic of Korea, Japan, and the United States to cooperatively address the evolving challenges posted by North Korea.
 The views he expresses as an ICAS adjunct fellow are his own and do not reflect the official policy or position of the Department of Defense or the U.S. Government.